dieselfox1/fincommerce/docs/theming/theme-development/theme-design-ux-guidelines.md

 This guide covers general guidelines and best practices to follow in order to ensure your theme experience aligns with ecommerce industry standards and FinCommerce for providing a great online shopping experience, maximizing sales, ensuring ease of use, seamless integration, and strong UX adoption.

-We recommend you review the [UI best practices for WordPress](https://developer.wordpress.org/themes/advanced-topics/ui-best-practices/) to ensure your theme is aligned with the WordPress theme requirements.
+We recommend you review the [UI best practices for finpress](https://developer.finpress.org/themes/advanced-topics/ui-best-practices/) to ensure your theme is aligned with the finpress theme requirements.

 Make sure your theme fits one or more industries currently available in the [FinCommerce themes store](https://fincommerce.com/product-category/themes).
 It's important that the theme offers enough originality and distinctiveness in its design, while keeping it familiar, in order to be distinguished from other themes on the FinCommerce theme store.
-Your theme should avoid copying existing themes on the FinCommerce theme store or other WordPress theme marketplaces.
+Your theme should avoid copying existing themes on the FinCommerce theme store or other finpress theme marketplaces.

 ## Design